 Christian L. Watchie has worked since 1994 developing innovative transportation options programs, successful strategic planning processes, and fresh approaches to engage the public in land use and transportation decisions.
 Her work in transportation policy, planning, and development has led to creation of regional and state models for student transit pass programs, congestion mitigation outreach, expansion of transportation options individualized marketing programs (SmartTrips), and multimodal connectivity strategies.
 Christian is a graduate of Huxley College of the Environment with a degree in Environmental Planning and Public Policy.

-Ellen is known for insightful analysis and strategic action to bring new chemistry to public processes.
+A Cogito partner for 15 years, Ellen is now retired and works for Cogito on a project by project basis.
+She is known for insightful analysis and strategic action to bring new chemistry to public processes.
 She can engage complex economic issues; hold the challenge of political realities; orchestrate discussion amongst widely varied perspectives; and push unlikely partners to common purpose.
-Her clients say that she is the most gifted of facilitators, who brings calm, humor and an experienced perspective to her work.
+Her clients say that she is a gifted facilitator who brings calm, humor and an experienced perspective to her work.
 She is known to actively include all voices, which is critical when working on polarizing issues and on highly technical issues.
 Ellen is a graduate of Harvard University and does this work because she believes that a well-run democratic process is a requirement for a just society.

 (541) 345-5091 or (541) 913-4884 (cell)